Efficient Equilibrium Computation in Symmetric First-Price Auctions: Continuous First-Price Auction with Continuous Bids (CCFPA)

 \subsection{Explicit Representation}

 We now turn our attention to the explicit representation model (see~\cref{sec:represent}), where the value distribution $F$ is succinctly given to us in the input, in a piecewise polynomial form.
 Our main result of the section, namely~\cref{th:ccfpa-poly-time-explicit} establishes the polynomial-time computability of \emph{exact} symmetric equilibria in CCFPA.
 Notice that this result is stronger than \cref{th:white-box-upper}, when instantiated for piecewise polynomial distributions, as the latter is only an approximation scheme, and not an exact algorithm.
 An additional interesting implication of our particular construction in the proof~\cref{th:ccfpa-poly-time-explicit}, and the exactness of the result, is that players with rational item values end up submitting rational bids, at equilibrium.
-The proof of the theorem is included in \cref{app:ccfpa-poly-time-explicit-missing}.

 \begin{theorem} Given a CCFPA with $n$ bidders and a succinctly represented, piecewise polynomial of degree (at most) $d$, value distribution, its canonical equilibrium strategy~\eqref{eq:CCFPA-IID-BNE-beta} can be computed efficiently.
 That is, given a value $x\in [\underline{v},1]$, we can (exactly) compute $\beta^*(x)$ in time polynomial in $n$, $d$, and the size of the (binary) representation of $x$ and the auction.\footnote{As a matter of fact, we show something stronger here: that we can efficiently compute a \emph{succinct representation} of function $\beta^*$ as a rational function of degree $(n-1)d+1$ (that is, as the ratio of two polynomials with degrees at most $(n-1)d+1$).} \end{theorem}